Vet Tech Schools in New Mexico

 Demand for Vet Techs in New Mexico

-This nationwide number appears to be in alignment with the predicted growth in New Mexico, specifically.
-Projections Central (2021)—a data-crunching affiliate of the US Department of Labor—reported that among people in NM with two-year associate degrees, veterinary technology is expected to be the fifth fastest-growing career in the state.
-Between 2018 and 2028, the occupation in the state is anticipated to grow by 20.3 percent.
+This nationwide number appears to align with the predicted growth in New Mexico, specifically.
+Projections Central (2024)—a data-crunching affiliate of the US Department of Labor—anticipates that between 2022 and 2032, the occupation in the state will grow by 29.9 percent.
+CareerOneStop (2024) reports that among people in NM with two-year associate degrees, veterinary technology is expected to be the seventh fastest-growing career in the state, with a growth rate of 16 percent between 2020 and 2030.

 It’s no surprise that the career outlook is promising in this field since there is an array of places where these animal healthcare professionals are employed.
 Not only do NM vet techs work in clinics and animal hospitals, but they also work at zoos, humane societies, farms, research facilities, kennels, rescue organizations, veterinary dentistry clinics, surgical hospitals, neurology & imaging centers, and more.

-By illustration, popular job post websites offered a broad array of employment opportunities for vet techs in NM. iHireVeterinary has advertised openings at Banfield Pet Hospital, Lovelace Respiratory Research, and the Department of Agriculture in several jurisdictions.
-Indeed has posted positions at Española Humane, VCA Animal Hospitals, Gruda Veterinary Hospital, Casa Querencia Animal Health Center, Malaherd Veterinary Hospital, and Bernalillo Pet Care Center.
-Finally, the New Mexico Registered Veterinary Technician Association (NMRVTA) also maintains an active job board with opportunities at Ridgeview Veterinary Hospital, Los Lunas Animal Clinic, and Northwest Animal Clinic and Hospital.
+By illustration, popular job post websites offered a broad array of employment opportunities for vet techs in NM. iHireVeterinary has advertised openings at Malaherd Vet Hospital, Village Vet Hospital, and Thrive Pet Healthcare.
+Indeed has posted positions at Gruda Veterinary Hospital, Destination Pet LLC, Los Suenos Veterinary Group, Animal Hospital of Los Lunas, Santa Fe Animal Hospital, and Valencia Animal Clinic.
+Finally, the New Mexico Registered Veterinary Technician Association (NMRVTA) also maintains an active job board with opportunities at Albuquerque Cat Clinic, Aztec Animal Clinic, Ventana Animal Clinic, and Ridgeview Veterinary Hospital.

 For vet techs who want to push their skills to the limit, there is an array of specialties available.
 By becoming a veterinary technician specialist (VTS), a person may be able to enhance his or her employment prospects, salary, and career growth.
 The National Association of Veterinary Technicians in America (NAVTA) has designated several specialized academies and societies; an academy typically provides credentialing to VTSs who qualify, whereas a society operates more as a professional networking organization.
 Some of the specializations include: